peterweissdk/joplin-k8s-arm/README.md

   - Service named 'db' exposing port 5432
   - Uses official postgres:16 image

 Both deployments are configured with node selectors to run on nodes labeled with `node-role.kubernetes.io/agent=true`.
+Change these settings for your own deployment, or comment them out.

 ## 🔍 Health Check